-A load alert object consists of (1) a servant that the load balancer can invoke requests on and (2) a server request interceptor that performs the actual load shedding by intercepting client requests and determining whether or not they should be rejected.
 The amount of overhead incurred by the interception of client requests depends largely on the efficiency of TAO's Portable Interceptor implementation.
-For example, when an alert is not enabled an interception can be reduced to an instantiation of a small object and a simple atomic boolean flag check.
+When an alert is not enabled, for example, an interception can be reduced to an instantiation of a small object and a simple atomic boolean flag check.